School Council

 We help organise school initiatives

-As a group we help Mrs Dook decide on the questions for the pupil voice survey and look at the results afterwards. in 2020
+As a group we help Mrs Dook decide on the questions for the pupil voice survey and look at the results afterwards.
+In 2023

 These are some of the comments the children made in the survey